 How to use: Apply a mixture of tea tree oil and a carrier oil to your hair and scalp.
 Allow it to stay in your hair for 20 minutes.
 Then use a tea tree oil shampoo that contains 5-percent tea tree oil.
 Massage it into your scalp and hair for a few minutes before rinsing.
 Follow with a tea tree oil conditioner.
-Here are a few shampoo and conditioner products available on Amazon.

 Tea tree oil is a popular choice for treating acne because of its anti-inflammatory and antimicrobial properties.
 It’s thought to calm redness, swelling, and inflammation.
 It may even help to prevent and reduce acne scars, leaving you with smooth, clear skin.

 How to use: Dilute 3 drops of tea tree oil into 2 ounces of witch hazel.
 Use it as a toner throughout the day.
 You can use a face wash, moisturizer, and spot treatment containing tea tree oil as well.
-Here are a few tea tree acne products available on Amazon.

 Scientific research supporting the use of tea tree oil for psoriasis is lacking.
 However, anecdotal evidence suggests that tea tree oil may be useful in treating symptoms of psoriasis, such as infection and inflammation, while boosting immunity.